-Although informally called the capital bill, the capital bill is typically the last appropriation bill passed and has become an omnibus bill containing appropriations for capital projects, operating items, supplemental appropriations, and repeal/reappropriations of previous appropriations.
+The capital bill is typically the last appropriation bill passed and has become an omnibus bill containing appropriations for capital projects, operating items, supplemental appropriations, and repeal/reappropriations of previous appropriations.

-In some years, the legislature has passed a stand-alone fast-track supplemental bill, containing time-sensitive supplemental items.
-The legislature has also passed standalone appropriation bills for items such as K-12 education funding.
+In some years, the legislature has passed a stand-alone fast-track supplemental bill, containing time-sensitive supplemental items for use in the current fiscal year.
+The legislature has also passed stand-alone appropriation bills for items such as K-12 education funding.